Trade Show and Expo Strategy for Photographers

 Paper sign up sheet on a clipboard and pen (handy when I am busy talking to someone, or when I have to step away from my booth)

-Sign that says “enter to win a free photo shoot raffle!” - make this sign as clear and big as possible!
+Sign that says “enter to win a free photo shoot raffle!” or “sign-up today to receive a free gift when you book” - make this sign as clear and big as possible!

 Sign that says “Sorry I stepped away!
-Please sign up here to enter a raffle for a free photo shoot!”
+Please take a card, sign up here to enter a raffle for a free photo shoot!” just in case you need to step away and you don’t have anyone else with you

 I also have printed images of my work besides what’s hanging on the wall

-What I’ve never done, but want to come up with for my next show is something interactive.
-Booths that have something for people to do (like a photo booth for selfies) tend to be more fun and attract people.
-If you have a fun idea for that, definitely include it (and share in the comments below!)
+Booths that have something for people to do tend to be more fun and attract people.
+If you have a fun idea for that, definitely share in the comments below!

 Print everything you need to right away